mb0/xelf-go/doc/cmd.md

  * We could simply use a `$XELF_EVAL` environment variable to configure which command evaluates code.
 That however does not allow us to mix runtimes.
- * We could use a new xelf-cmd project that imports all runtimes and supported backend.
+ * We could use a new xelf-cmd project that imports all runtimes and supported backends.
 This would not allow others to use xelf in the same way.
  * Could we somehow provide runtime integration using an external process, like rpc plugin modules?
    This would be nice and would also help provide external non-go code generators.
  * We could compile a new runner every time, that imports a list of go runtime packages.
-This would involve create a temporary module, fetching all dependencies and compiling it.
+This would involve creating a temporary module, fetching all dependencies and compiling it.
 This was easier to implement with GOPATH.
 And then we are still limited to runtimes written in go.
  * We decided to use go plugins, they fit our requirements well and only require building a special go plugin binary, but otherwise has none of the problems, work or overhead associated with the other options.
 We would need an option to easily build and locate plugins.
 Go plugins must be